 - A tip, which will be given to the Iranian guide at the end of the holiday circa $10 - $15 per day

 It will be necessary for you to obtain a visa for your trip, this can take time and as a minimum we suggest you allow 2 months.
 We will help you obtain the necessary numbers so that you can apply for your visa and will give you more details and the necessary forms once you have booked the holiday with us.
 Please note that it is not guaranteed that you will obtain a visa, those with sensitive jobs and say they are a journalist may not get a visa.
 In addition, if you have a recent Israeli stamp in your passport it is unlikely you will be granted a visa.

 All visa applicants must submit their applications personally (as finger prints are required) with the following documents to the Consulate Section of the Iranian Embassy in London:

 3. Authorisation Number From Ministry of Foreign Affairs of I.R.
 Iran (we will obtain this for you)

 4. Two Passport Size Photo

 6. The visa fee for normal service which may take up to 7-10 days for UK passport holders is £150 and the next day service is £250

 Please note that all above subject to change.

-There are a number of airlines that fly direct to Iran, including British Airways.
-As at May 2016 the return price was approximately £320.
+- There are a number of airlines that fly direct to Iran, including Lufthansa and Turkish

 Very Important notes